FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

-In addition to the six ``small'' datasets above, we also evaluate on one medium-sized dataset, ``Clothing, Shoes and Jewelry,'' which contains 378k items.
-The preprocessing procedure is the same as before, but rather than trim, we filter all user sequences with more than 50 items and items with a missing title.
-We associate and train each item to the category and item features.
+In addition to the six small datasets above, we also evaluate on one medium-sized dataset, ``Clothing, Shoes and Jewelry,'' which contains 378k items.
+The preprocessing procedure is the same as Recformer, but rather than trim, we filter all user sequences with more than 50 items and items with a missing title.
 Notably, this dataset is approximately 9x larger than the largest small dataset.
-Statistics for this dataset too can be found in Table~\ref{tab:datasets}.